Construction of the Virginia approaches to Arlington Memorial Bridge: The Wilson Boulevard route

 The Oil Plant Road extension was never seriously considered after it was proposed, but a Wilson Boulevard approach was.
 Wilson Boulevard was one of Arlington County's oldest roads, and one of the first to be paved.
 It ran roughly northwest from Seven Corners to Rosslyn.
 Between North Glebe Road and Washington Boulevard, it was paralleled by North Fairfax Drive.
 From Washington Boulevard to Rosslyn, it was paralleled by Clarendon Boulevard.

 In June 1932, six months after the dedication of Arlington Memorial Bridge, the Rosslyn Civic League (a group of local citizens) demanded that the Arlington County Board of Supervisors extend Wilson Boulevard to the bridge.
 At first, the board of supervisors said that it actually favored the Wilson Boulevard route over all others.
 They reiterated this support in September 1932.
 But not action was taken to being construction.

-As he did for the Lee Highway and Washington Boulevard approaches, Arlington County Board of Supervisors chairman Harry A. Fellows formally ordered County Manager Roy S. Braden to begin acquiring rights-of-way for the Wilson Boulevard approach on February 28, 1933.

 In March 1933, ahead of schedule, the Arlington County Board of Commissioners voted to pursue the Lee Boulevard route for a connection to Arlington Memorial Bridge.
 This did not rule out the Wilson Boulevard route, although the county by now favored Lee Boulevard because it would boost economic development in the area.
 The county's wishes seemed to be pushed aside, however, in May 1933.
 Colonel Ulysses S. Grant III asked the Federal Employment Stabilization Board to fund $12 million in construction projects in Virginia that included extending Wilson Boulevard to Arlington Memorial Bridge.
 Grant's proposal was not approved.

-The National Industrial Recovery Act, signed into law on June 16, 1933, by President Franklin D. Roosevelt, appropriated $200,000 for construction on any approach to the bridge.
-These funds could be used for any approach, including the Washington Boulevard extension.